-In March 2019, project staff initiated the public engagement process for the Design Guide with a workshop attended by members of the three project advisory committees.
+In March 2019, project staff initiated the public engagement process for the Ramsey County Rail Right-of-Way Design Guide with a workshop attended by members of the three project advisory committees.
 At this workshop, project staff gathered input on a range of potential trail treatments for various aspects of the guideway and trail including landscaping, separation between the trail and guideway, and additional trail amenities.

 In June 2019, project staff hosted a series of pop-ups called "Tuesdays on the Trail" along the Bruce Vento Regional Trail, as well as supplementary pop-ups at Sun Foods and Hmong Village in Saint Paul.
 Tuesdays on the Trail were promoted using social media and a targeted mailer sent to residents near the right-of-way.
 At Tuesdays on the Trail, project staff solicited input from trail users and nearby residents regarding landscaping, safety and other key elements of the trail and guideway.
 Project staff augmented these efforts with an online survey that was available throughout June.
 Project staff also held and open house-style meeting specifically for the Hmong community residing near the right-of-way.
 More than 90 people attended these events and an additional 37 people filled out the survey.
+The following are the key themes of the input gathered through these efforts:

-A resident provides input for the Ramsey County Rail Right-of-Way Design Guide at the June 18 Tuesdays on the Trail event.
+A resident provides input for the Ramsey County Rail Right-of-Way Design Guide at the June 18, 2019 Tuesdays on the Trail event.